New iterative algorithms for estimation of item functioning: Simulation study

 \subsection{Simulation results}

-\paragraph{Convergence status. } All four methods had low percentages of iterations that crashed for all sample sizes in the simple 4\gls{pl} model \eqref{eq:4PL:simple}, but the rate was mildly increased in the group-specific 4\gls{pl} model \eqref{eq:4PL:dif} for the~\gls{nls} method (4.3\%) and for the algorithm based on \gls{plf} (3.6\%) when $n = 500$.
+\paragraph{Convergence status. } All four methods had low percentages of simulation runs that crashed for all sample sizes in the simple \gls{4pl} model \eqref{eq:4PL:simple}.
+Still, the rate was mildly increased in the group-specific \gls{4pl} model \eqref{eq:4PL:dif} for the \gls{nls} method (6.72\%) and for the algorithm based on \gls{plf} (9.22\%) when $n = 500$.
 With the increasing sample size, convergence issues disappeared.
 The \gls{em} algorithm struggled to converge in a predefined number of iterations, especially for small sample sizes in both models.
-Additionally, the method based on \gls{plf} reached the~maximum limit of 2,000 iterations only in a small percentage of simulation runs when smaller sample sizes were considered in the group-specific 4\gls{pl} model (Table \ref{tab:convergence}).
+Additionally, the method based on \gls{plf} reached the maximum limit of 2,000 iterations only in a small percentage of simulation runs when smaller sample sizes were considered (Table \ref{tab:convergence}).

-\paragraph{Number of iterations. } Furthermore, the methods differed in a~number of iterations needed until the~estimation process successfully ended.
-The \gls{em} algorithm yielded the~largest mean and median numbers of iterations, which were somehow overestimated by simulation runs which did not finish without convergence (i.e., the maximum limit of 2,000 iterations was reached).
+\paragraph{Number of iterations. } Furthermore, the methods differed in the number of iterations needed until the estimation process successfully ended.
+The \gls{em} algorithm yielded the largest mean and median numbers of iterations, which were somehow overestimated by simulation runs that did not finish without convergence (i.e., the maximum limit of 2,000 iterations was reached).
 The fewest iterations were needed for the \gls{nls} method.
-As expected, all the methods required fewer simulation runs when the simple 4\gls{pl} model \eqref{eq:4PL:simple} was considered than in the group-specific 4\gls{pl} model \eqref{eq:4PL:dif}.
-Beyond this, the number of iterations was decreasing with the increasing sample size in both models for all the methods except the \gls{em} algorithm, where the number of iterations was not monotone (Table \ref{tab:convergence}).
+As expected, all the procedures required fewer simulation runs when the simple \gls{4pl} model \eqref{eq:4PL:simple} was considered than in the group-specific \gls{4pl} model \eqref{eq:4PL:dif}.
+Beyond this, the number of iterations was decreasing with the increasing sample size in both models for all the methods (Table \ref{tab:convergence}).

-In the group-based model \eqref{eq:4PL:dif} with a sample size of $n = 500$, some of the estimation procedures produced non-meaningful estimates of parameters $b_0$--$b_3$ (absolute value over 100) despite successful convergence.
-Those 11 simulations affected mean values significantly, so they were removed from a computation of the mean estimates and their confidence intervals for all four estimation methods.
-In those 11 simulations, non-meaningful estimates were received twice for the \gls{nls}, three times for the \gls{ml}, eight times for the \gls{em} algorithm, and once for the \gls{plf}-based method.
+In both models, some estimation procedures produced non-meaningful estimates of parameters $b_0$--$b_3$ (absolute value over 100) despite successful convergence.
+Such simulations affected mean values significantly, so they were removed from a computation of the mean estimates and their confidence intervals for all four estimation methods.
+Incidence was similar for all methods (Table~\ref{tab:convergence}).
+Such estimates might be obtained due to insufficient sample size or starting values far from the global maximizer.